Roller coaster: Roller coaster design and statistics

-Wheels are a critical part in rollercoaster design.
+Wheels are a critical part in roller coaster design.
 The purpose of wheels is to keep the train on the track and to prevent it from flying off.
 A majority of roller coaster wheels are made from polyurethane.
-There are 3 kinds of roller coaster wheels which include road wheels, side friction wheels, and up-stop wheels.
+There are three kinds of roller coaster wheels which include road wheels, side friction wheels, and up-stop wheels.
 Road wheels ride on top of the track.
-Side friction wheels ride on the side of the track so that the train can move through turns without flying off the side of the track.
-Up-stop wheels are the wheels that ride below the track and prevent it from lifting off the track.
+Side friction wheels ride on the side of the track to keep the train on the track throughout turns.
+Up-stop wheels ride below the track and prevent the train from lifting off the track.